Liviu Prunaru

 Liviu Prunaru (born 1969 in Craiova) is a Romanian violinist.
 He is a former Royal Concertgebouw Orchestra's concertmaster.

-Violinist Liviu Prunaru has won the top prizes and gained international recognition at the most prestigious International Violin Competitions in the world.
-Mr. Prunaru was the 1997 Gold Medallist of the Dong-A International Violin Competition in Korea, Silver Medallist of the 1998 Indianapolis International Violin Competition in the USA, Silver (2nd Grand Prize) Medallist at the 1993 Queen Elizabeth in Brussels, Gold Medallist at the 1991 Rodolfo Lipizer International Violin Competition in Italy, and Gold Medallist at the R. Molinari Violin Competition in Switzerland, among many others.
+He has won top prizes and gained international recognition at widely recognized international violin competitions, including the 1997 Gold Medal at the Dong-A International Violin Competition in South Korea, the Silver Medal at the 1998 Indianapolis International Violin Competition in the US, the Silver (2nd Grand Prize) Medal at the 1993 Queen Elizabeth in Brussels, the Gold Medal at the 1991 Rodolfo Lipizer International Violin Competition in Italy, and the Gold Medal at the R. Molinari Violin Competition in Switzerland, among others.

 History

-Born in Craiova, Romania, Mr. Prunaru began his violin studies at the age of 6 with Professor Oprisan.
-His teachers: Mr.Berbec, Ms. Mihaela Mailat, Ms.Adriana Carpen and Ms.Cornelia Bonzetti, guided him through his early years.
-During this period he won seven national competitions and 1st prize at the International Kocian competition of Czechoslovakia.
-Then in 1990, Mr. Prunaru was invited by violinist and Maestro Alberto Lysy to study with him at the renowned Menuhin Academy of Gstaad, Switzerland, where he worked among great artists like Lord Yehudi Menuhin, Igor Oistrakh, Ruggiero Ricci, Nikita Magaloff, Jean- Pierre Rampal, Peter-Lukas Graf, and Pierre Amoyal.
-Mr. Prunaru completed his professional studies with Miss Dorothy DeLay in New York, where he also actively participated in Master Classes with Itzakh Perlman.
+Born in Craiova, Romania, Prunaru began his violin studies at the age of 6 with Professor Oprisan.
+His teachers, Mr.Berbec, Ms. Mihaela Mailat, Ms.Adriana Carpen and Ms.Cornelia Bonzetti, guided him through his early years.
+During this period he won seven national competitions and 1st prize at the International Kocian competition in Czechoslovakia.
+Then in 1990, Prunaru was invited by violinist and Maestro Alberto Lysy to study with him at the renowned Menuhin Academy of Gstaad, Switzerland, where he worked among great artists like Lord Yehudi Menuhin, Igor Oistrakh, Ruggiero Ricci, Nikita Magaloff, Jean- Pierre Rampal, Peter-Lukas Graf, and Pierre Amoyal.
+He completed his professional studies with Miss Dorothy DeLay in New York, where he also actively participated in Master Classes with Itzakh Perlman.

-Mr. Prunaru made his New York City debut with the Juilliard Symphony in Lincoln Center’s Alice Tully Hall after capturing the 1st grand prize in the Juilliard Mendelssohn Competition.
-Also in 1999, Mr. Prunaru won the 1st grand prize at the E. Nakamichi Wieniawski Violin Concerto Competition resulting in performances with the Aspen Young Artists Orchestra.
+Prunaru made his New York City debut with the Juilliard Symphony in Lincoln Center's Alice Tully Hall after winning the 1st grand prize in the Juilliard Mendelssohn Competition.
+Also in 1999, he won the 1st grand prize at the E. Nakamichi Wieniawski Violin Concerto Competition, which resulted in performances with the Aspen Young Artists Orchestra.

-Mr. Prunaru has been featured as a soloist with: Concertgebouw Amsterdam, the Royal Philharmonic Orchestra, the London Symphony Orchestra, Belgium National Orchestra, Westdeutsche Sinfonia, Athens Philharmonic Orchestra, Bari Symphony Orchestra, Bucharest Radio-Symphony Orchestra, Orchestra Mayo of Buenos Aires, Indianapolis Chamber Orchestra, the Meridian Symphony, Mississippi Symphony, the Juilliard Symphony, and the Puchon Philharmonic Orchestra in Korea among many others.
-Mr. Prunaru has collaborated with many renowned conductors including Lord Yehudi Menuhin, Fabio Luisi, Emmanuel Krivine, Arthur Arnold, Alexandru Lascae, Georges Octors, Dmitri Lyss, Alexander Dimitriev, Peter Oundjian, Yuri Simonov, Andrew Litton, Peter Braschkat, Cristian Mandeal, Lukas Vis, Horia Andreescu, Mario Benzecry, Park Eun Seong amongst many others.
-Mr. Prunaru performs frequently as a soloist and in recital in all major cities in the world.
+He has featured as a soloist with many groups.
+These inclue Concertgebouw Amsterdam, the Royal Philharmonic Orchestra, the London Symphony Orchestra, Belgium National Orchestra, Westdeutsche Sinfonia, Athens Philharmonic Orchestra, Bari Symphony Orchestra, Bucharest Radio-Symphony Orchestra, Orchestra Mayo in Buenos Aires, Indianapolis Chamber Orchestra, the Meridian Symphony, Mississippi Symphony, the Juilliard Symphony, and the Puchon Philharmonic Orchestra in South Korea among many others.
+He has collaborated with many conductors including Fabio Luisi, Emmanuel Krivine, Arthur Arnold, Alexandru Lascae, Georges Octors, Dmitri Lyss, Alexander Dimitriev, Peter Oundjian, Yuri Simonov, Andrew Litton, Peter Braschkat, Cristian Mandeal, Lukas Vis, Horia Andreescu, Mario Benzecry, and Park Eun Seong.